Exclusive - U.S. expanding corporate foreign bribery probes to include hiring

 If employees were hired at the direction of an official at a state-run company who was in a position to grant a U.S.-linked company business, the American firm could run afoul of the Foreign Corrupt Practices Act (FCPA), a 1970s law that bars bribes to officials of foreign governments, for instance.

-"The government is starting to recognize there may be widespread abuse but the misperception that it is not illegal," one source said.
+"The government is starting to recognise there may be widespread abuse but the misperception that it is not illegal," one source said.

 Proving corrupt intent on the part of both the officials and the companies hiring the workers would be difficult, though, defence lawyers predicted.